zarat/GridRuler/README.md

 # GridRuler

-Advanced CSV file processor with custom rule evaluation.
+CSV file processor with custom rule evaluation.
 This is an early alpha demo in active development!

 ### New